tazama-lf/postman/README.md

 ### createSingleAccount(entityId, accountId, optionalTimestamp);

 With this function you are able to create the data for a new account linked to the provided entity directly in the database.
 You must provide an entity identifier and an account identifier.
 If the timestamp is not provided, the timestamp will default to `now()` You can then use this account in other creation functions.

+### getRuleProcessorBody(ruleId, ruleCfgVer, messageBody, dataCache, collectFrom);

+This function will return a valid and complete JSON object that can be submitted to a rule processor directly.

+### getTypologyProcessorBody(ruleResult, typologyCfg, messageBody, dataCache, collectFrom, awaitReply)

+This function will return a valid and complete JSON object that can be submitted to a typology processor directly.

+### getTADProcBody(typologyResult, messageBody, dataCache, awaitReply)

+This function will return a valid and complete JSON object that can be submitted to a transaction aggregation and decisioning processor (TADProc) directly.

 ---
 **Footnotes:**